buchanankerswell/xtal-sttl/README.md

 Note: *The program works best with < 50 compositions, otherwise the visualizations become unreadable.
 A sample dataset can be found [here](https://github.com/buchanankerswell/xtal-sttl/tree/main/app/data)*

-Click the `Calculate Density` button.
+Input compositions and click the `Calculate Density` button.

 ![](assets/images/demo-calc-density.gif)